hemzaz/nvidia-acceleration-on-ubuntu/extras/README.md

 A YouTube complementary player for YouTube Downloader.

-This requires NVIDIA graphics to run.
-The script was created to test `nvdec` and `nvenc` hardware acceleration.
+The player script was created to test `nvdec` and `nvenc` hardware acceleration using NVIDIA graphics.
 Another use-case is playing HDR content from YouTube.

 ### Requirements